trailofbits/dylint/README.md

 Dylint is a Rust linting tool, similar to Clippy.
 But whereas Clippy runs a predetermined, static set of lints, Dylint runs lints from user-specified, dynamic libraries.
 Thus, Dylint allows developers to maintain their own personal lint collections.

+Note: `cargo-dylint` will not work correctly if installed with the `--debug` flag.
+If a debug build of `cargo-dylint` is needed, please build it from the `cargo-dylint` package within this repository.

 **Contents**

 - [Quick start](#quick-start)